Pretraining Scaling Laws for Generative Evaluations of Language Models: Abstract

 \section{Abstract}

-Neural scaling laws have played a central role in modern machine learning, driving the field's ever-expanding scaling of parameters, data and compute.
-While much research has gone into fitting scaling laws and predicting performance on pretraining losses and on \emph{discriminative} evaluations such as multiple-choice question-answering benchmarks, comparatively little research has been done on fitting scaling laws and predicting performance on \emph{generative} evaluations such as mathematical problem-solving or coding.
-In this work, we propose and evaluate three different pretraining scaling laws for fitting pass-at-$k$ on generative evaluations and for predicting pass-at-$k$ of the most expensive model using the performance of cheaper models.
+Neural scaling laws have driven the field's ever-expanding exponential growth in parameters, data and compute.
+While scaling behaviors for pretraining losses and discriminative benchmarks are well established, generative benchmarks such as mathematical problem-solving or software engineering remain under-explored.
+We propose and evaluate three different pretraining scaling laws for fitting pass-at-$k$ on generative evaluations and for predicting pass-at-$k$ of the most expensive model using cheaper models.
 Our three scaling laws differ in the covariates used: (1) pretraining compute, (2) model parameters and pretraining tokens, (3) log likelihoods of gold reference solutions.
-We make four main contributions: First, we show how generative evaluations offer new hyperparameters (in our setting, $k$) that researchers can use to control the scaling laws parameters and the predictability of performance.
-Second, in terms of scaling law parameters, we find that the compute scaling law and parameters\,+\,tokens scaling law stabilize for the last $\mathord{\sim}1.5{-}2.5$ orders of magnitude, whereas the gold reference likelihood scaling law stabilizes for the last $\mathord{\sim}5$ orders of magnitude.
-Third, in terms of predictive performance, we find all three scaling laws perform comparably, although the compute scaling law predicts slightly worse for small $k$ and the log likelihoods of gold reference solutions predicts slightly worse for large $k$.
-Fourth, we establish a theoretical connection that the compute scaling law emerges as the compute-optimal envelope of the parameters-and-tokens scaling law.
+First, we demonstrate that generative evaluations introduce new hyperparameters (in our setting, $k$) that act as a control lever for scaling behavior, modulating both the scaling law parameters and the predictability of performance.
+Second, we identify a stark difference in parameter stability: while the compute and parameters+tokens laws stabilize for only the last $\mathord{\sim}1.5\mathord{-}2.5$ orders of magnitude, the gold reference likelihood law is uniquely stable, converging across $\mathord{\sim}5$ orders.
+Third, in terms of predictive performance, we find all three scaling laws perform comparably, although the compute law predicts slightly worse for small $k$ and the gold reference law predicts slightly worse for large $k$.
+Finally, we establish a theoretical connection, proving that the compute scaling law emerges as the compute-optimal envelope of the parameters-and-tokens law.
 Our framework provides researchers and practitioners with insights and methodologies to forecast generative performance, accelerating progress toward models that can reason, solve, and create.